ibm-watson-data-lab/shopping-list-model-js/README.md

 #### Deleting a Shopping List from a Database

-Use a Shopping List Repository to delete a Shopping List from a database, after saving it to a database:
+Use a Shopping List Repository to delete a Shopping List (and all of its Shopping List Items) from a database, after saving it to a database:

 ```javascript
 const { ShoppingListFactory, ShoppingListRepositoryPouchDB } = require("ibm-shopping-list-model");